TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/README.md

 Here are *band plans* that contain frequency ranges for  *license-free* radio communications.

-To check your region, you first need to know the *license plan(s)* in effect.
-Here is a list with examples showing the most commonly used *band plans*:

 | Area | Band Plan |
 | --- | --- |